 Field-hunting tip

-Look in hydrothermal uranium deposits country — that is the host setting where lermontovite typically forms.
+Look in hydrothermal uranium deposits country, the host setting where lermontovite typically forms.
 If you start seeing uraninite, quartz, calcite in float, you are in the right ground.
 Field specimens usually show a botryoidal, massive, crusts habit, so train your eye for that shape before scanning the outcrop.